rust-lang/rust/README.md

     - Before actually entering FCP, *all* members of the subteam must sign off;
     this is often the point at which many subteam members first review the RFC in full depth.
   - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
 It is also advertised widely, e.g. in [This Week in Rust](https://this-week-in-rust.org/).
 This way all stakeholders have a chance to lodge any final objections before a decision is reached.
-    - In most cases, the FCP is quiet, and the RFC is either merged or closed.
+  - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.

 ## The RFC life-cycle
 [The RFC life-cycle]: #the-rfc-life-cycle